NEC-PROJECTS-2023/DB16/README.md

-# DB16
+## DB16
 Bird Species Classification
 ## Team Members
-N.Bhargava Raju
+1.N.Bhargava Raju

-Ch.Shanmukha Chakravarthy
+2.Ch.Shanmukha Chakravarthy

-D.Balaji
+3.D.Balaji

 ## Introduction
 Nowadays, Birdwatching is a common hobby but to identify their species requires the assistance of bird books.
 To provide birdwatchers a handy tool to admire the beauty of birds, we